 Speaking of which, I screened this for Hue recently as we have just become parents ourselves.
 I never thought she had seen the film before, and I don't think she really HAD ever watched it, with much attention, anyway.
 But halfway through the movie, she turns to me and says: "I've seen this.
 She gives him a blowjob in the car while he's driving.
 And they crash".
 It's funny what you remember.

 I also remember some of the funny dialogue of Parenthood.
 Some samples:

-Tod: You know, Mrs. Buckman, you need a license to buy a dog, to drive a car - hell, you even need a license to catch a fish.
-But they'll let any butt-reaming asshole be a father.
+Keanu: "You know, Mrs. Buckman, you need a license to buy a dog, or drive a car.
+Hell, you need a license to catch a fish!
+But they'll let any butt-reaming asshole be a father."

 Wiest: "Men say that.
 They all say that.
 Then they cum."